AdeoyeEmmanuel2020/Secure_S3_Bucket/README.md

 **Trade-offs:**
 - Simple, automatic
 - No cost for encryption
-- Less control over key rotation schedule
+- Less control over the key rotation schedule
 - Can't use for cross-account access

 **Future Consideration:** Upgrade to KMS for: